bbauska/meta-html-css-in-depth/readme.md

   <li>.PNG -- Portable Network Graphics<br><br></li>
   <li>.SVG -- Scalable Vector Graphics<br><br></li>
   <li>.WEBP -- Web Picture Format<br<<br></li>
-  <li>Images will be important as you build websites and ensuring they are accessible will provide a better user experience for all visitors.</li>
 </ul>

+<p>Images will be important as you build websites and ensuring they are accessible will provide a better user experience for all visitors.</p>

 <h4>iFrames</h4>